 Profitability ratios are broader ratios than efficiency ratios.
 Profitability ratios measure profits against components like revenue, balance sheet assets, and operating costs.
 Efficiency ratios measure how effectively a company uses specific assets, such as comparing the cost of goods sold to the average inventory.
 Both kinds of formulas are important for analysts.

-Learn How to Calculate Your Return on Equity
+How Do You Calculate the Return on Equity Ratio?

-Equity is the ownership interest of investors in a business firm.
-Investors can own equity shares in a firm in the form of common stock or preferred stock.
+To better understand the return on equity ratio, it may be helpful to refresh yourself on what equity is.
+Equity refers to the ownership interest of investors in a business firm.
 Equity ownership in the firm means that the original business owner no longer owns 100% of the firm, but shares ownership with others.

-On a company's balance sheet, equity is represented by the following accounts: common stock, preferred stock, paid-in capital, and retained earnings.
-Equity can be calculated by subtracting total liabilities from total assets.
+On a company's balance sheet, equity is represented by common stock, preferred stock, paid-in capital, and retained earnings.
+Total equity can be calculated by subtracting total liabilities from total assets.